scrapy/scrapy/docs/topics/request-response.rst

 The :class:`FormRequest` class extends the base :class:`Request` with functionality for dealing with HTML forms.
-It uses `lxml.html forms`_  to pre-populate form fields with form data from :class:`Response` objects.
+It uses `lxml.html forms`_  to pre-populate form fields with form data from :class:`~scrapy.http.Response` objects.

 .. _lxml.html forms: http://lxml.de/lxmlhtml.html#forms